 These are only some of the most essential pointers that you should consider if you decide to go on a bike trip around Manila and other Philippine destinations.
-By taking heed of them, you can be rest assured that you’ll have an escapade that safe, hassle-free, and everything in between.
+By taking heed of them, you can be reassured that you’ll have an escapade that safe, hassle-free, and everything in between.

-Also, it’s your responsibility to practice caution and safety while on the road since you’re sharing it with drivers, other cyclists, and pedestrians, among others.
+Also, either you have a cycling insurance or not, it’s your responsibility to practice caution and safety while on the road since you’re sharing it with drivers, other cyclists, and pedestrians, among others.
 So take note of the information here if you need a good reference.